For Life (Phases album)

-For Life is the debut studio album by American indie-pop band Phases, after their first, Suicide Pact, was released under their old name of JJAMZ in 2012.
+For Life is the second and to date final studio album by American indie-pop supergroup Phases, the first under their current moniker after its predecessor, Suicide Pact, was released under their original name JJAMZ in 2012.

 The single "I'm In Love with My Life" was used in an ad for The Honest Company.

 Background

 Lead singer Z Berg told Entertainment Weekly, "The time before we started making this music was kind of uncertain, and we had been playing music together as JJAMZ for years and years.
 As much as I love that record and that music, there was no real concept or direction for it.
 When it came time to think about how we move forward, we didn’t have the foundational structure to know where to go next."
 In a separate interview for Nylon she explained, "None of us were in a great place.
 I wanted to move out of L.A., and I didn't know if we were going to play music together.
 Then this music really brought us back together and strengthened our friendship and our excitement as a band."
 Berg told Artistdirect that the band's new sound came about from co-producer Alex Greenwald making recordings in his house: "He sort of sequestered himself in his house ... and learned how to record music.
 He recorded on Garage Band and an outdated version at that.
 He just became this electronic recording wizard.
 That's where we started."
 When Berg heard Greenwald's experimental recordings, "It sounded like weird, future spaceship music, from a very old spaceship.
 I thought, 'Alright, whatever happens, let’s at least work on this and make songs for fun, without thinking where they go or who they’re for.'"
 The group then wrote and jammed in Greenwald's home, silently projecting visually interesting films like Tron and Total Recall on the walls for inspiration.